DavisThuillier/Ludwig.jl/docs/src/index.md

 # Ludwig.jl Documentation

 ## Overview
-Ludwig provides a framework for generating the linearized Boltzmann collision operator for electron-electron scattering in two-dimensional materials and materials with a pseudo-two-dimensional band structure.
-This package also provides utilities for calculating conductivities and viscosities of the electron fluid from the generated collision matrix.
+Ludwig provides a framework for generating the linearized Boltzmann collision operator for electron-electron scattering in two-dimensional materials and materials with a quasi-2D band structure.
+This package also provides utilities for calculating transport properties such as conductivity and viscosity from the generated collision matrix.
-For now, only square Brillouin Zones are supported.

 !!! info "Unicode"
     This package uses Unicode characters (primarily Greek letters) such as `η`, `σ`, and `ε` in both function names and for function arguments.